jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 what we're going to do using Python's `ast` module.
 By the end of this post, we'll have implemented [constant folding](https://en.wikipedia.org/wiki/Constant_folding) for Python.
-Constant folding, stated simply, is the evaluation of expressions containing constants by a compiler or interpreter before your program actually runs.
+Constant folding, stated simply, is the evaluation of constant expressions by a compiler or interpreter before your program actually runs.
 (I think CPython already does some constant folding, but that won't stop us.)

 [The code in this tutorial can be found here.](./code.py)